Podcasts

 - Bungacast

 - This one's a bit strange because I like the work of the people involved with Bungacast's affiliate, Damage magazine, more than I like the podcast itself.
-Catherine Liu, Amber A'Lee Frost, Ben Fong, and Leigh Phillips are among my favourite guests and Damage contributors.
+Catherine Liu, Amber A'Lee Frost, Ben Fong, and Leigh Phillips are among my favourite guests and writers outside of the podcast.
 One particular highlight for me is episode 430, "Welcome to the Tourist Age", featuring Marco d'Eramo.

 - A World To Win